Are you sick of Forbes appearing in search results?

 They also have the #1 ranking for best cbd gummies:

 Because it’s a marijuana category, PPC ads don’t show for that search term at all.
 I bet the traffic and click through rate is unreal.
-Forbes also has a another post ranking at #4 for the same keyword.
+Forbes also has another post ranking at #4 for the same keyword.
 They might be making over $100K/month just off these two blog posts.
 I’ve made that much off a single post that ranked #1 for a major product term.
 Since the normal ads don’t show, this might be one of the most lucrative affiliate terms on all of Google.
 It’s definitely up there.

 Let’s do one more.
 Here’s Forbes ranking #2 for “how to get rid of roaches:”